-WORKING WITH CHILDREN CHECK- POLICE CHECKS
+WORKING WITH CHILDREN CHECK- POLICE CHECKS (National Principle 5)

-Working in conjunction with the Child Protection Act and National Regulations, the safety, welfare and wellbeing of children is paramount within our Out of School Hours Service and community.
-A Working with Children Check (WWCC) is a requirement for people who work in child-related work.
+Working in conjunction with the Child Protection Act and National Regulations, the safety, welfare and wellbeing of children is paramount within our OSHC Service and community.
+A Working with Children

+Check (WWCC) is a requirement for people who work in child-related work.
 It involves a national criminal history check and a review of findings of workplace misconduct.
+The result of a Working with Children Check is either a clearance to work with children and is valid for five years, or a bar against working with children.
+Cleared applicants are subject to ongoing monitoring and relevant new records may lead to the clearance being revoked.

-Management is responsible for the periodic review and maintenance of up to date records of employees' Working with Children Check, including the Working with Children Check number and the date on which each clearance expires.
+Management is responsible for the periodic review and maintenance of up-to-date records of employees' Working with Children Check, including the Working with Children Check number and the date on which each clearance expires.

 Once an employee provides their WWCC clearance, management will verify the clearance to ensure that is it valid and current.
 The WWCC will be placed in the individual's file and continue to be updated as required.
+Management will verify all student and volunteer WWCCs prior to placement.
+Any visitor who has direct contact with children will be required to provide a WWCC for verification prior to coming into contact with children (best practice).